-All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing using CPOMS.
+All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing or using the appropriate form (see appendices 5) or electronic data base (CPOMS).
 If in doubt about recording requirements, staff should discuss with the Designated Safeguarding Lead (or deputy) and read guidance in appendices 4.